The City of Raleigh Offers Opportunities to Serve

 Greenway Volunteer Program

-The Raleigh Police Department in partnership with the Parks and Recreation Department coordinates a Greenway Volunteer Program for the safety, security, and protection of greenway users, park resources, and the surrounding natural areas.
+The Raleigh Police Department in partnership with the Parks, Recreation and Cultural Resources Department coordinates a Greenway Volunteer Program for the safety, security, and protection of greenway users, park resources, and the surrounding natural areas.